| | |

 Preheat the oven to 425 degrees.

 Melt 1 tablespoon of the butter in a skillet.
-Add the diced carrots, onion, and celery then cook over medium heat until softened; add the thyme sprigs.
+Add the diced carrots, onion, and celery, and cook over medium heat until softened.
+Add the thyme sprigs.

 Place a roasting rack in a roasting pan.
-Salt the chicken all over and set it breast side up on a rack in the pan.
+Salt the entire chicken and set it breast side up on a rack in the pan.

 Place the chicken into the oven and roast for about 1 hour and 15 minutes, as follows:

 * At 60 minutes: Baste the chicken with the pan juices.
 Test for doneness: The drumsticks should move easily in their sockets; their flesh should feel somewhat soft.
-If not, continue roasting, basting, and testing every 7 to 8 minutes, until an instant-read thermometer registers 165°.
+If not, continue roasting, basting, and testing every 7 to 8 minutes, or until a meat thermometer registers 165 degrees.

 Let the chicken rest on a carving board for 15 minutes before slicing.